sol-eng/powerpoint/README.md

 ### RStudio v1.2

 RStudio version 1.2 bundles Pandoc 2 making it easy to create PowerPoint presentations in R. You can upgrade to the latest version of RStudio by downloading and installing the [RStudio Preview](https://www.rstudio.com/products/rstudio/download/preview/).
-This feature was announced on [community.rstudio.com](https://community.rstudio.com/t/quietly-announcing-the-powerpoint-support-in-r-markdown/8441).
-Documentation can be found in [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/powerpoint-presentation.html).

 ### Features

-Most standard markdown formats are supported in the PowerPoint output (e.g. lists, images, links, quotes, math, inline formatting, etc.).
+You can generate most elements supported by Pandoc’s Markdown with the PowerPoint output including: Inline formatting; lists; LaTeX math expressions/equations; hyperlinks; block quotations; and more.
 Additionally, PowerPoint output support these nice features:

 * Templates
 * Columns